Trent-Fellbootman/athena/athena/task_completion/base/design_thinker.md

 - A wait field, including both a boolean denoting whether to wait for a message before starting another thinking step, and which process to wait on (if any).

+With a state machine, there is actually no need to separate one thinking step into multiple sub-steps.
+One implementation would be to have one state variable only;
+at each step (sub-step), the state variable is modified in some way, and the thinker process takes an action based on the current state variable.
+An action could be anything, e.g., modifying the reference table or viewing the current reference table.
+For a chat backend, for example, the action "modifying the reference table" would be executed by the process translating the return message generated and adding or removing entries in the reference table accordingly;
+the action "viewing the reference table" would be executed by adding a message containing the current reference table to the message history.
+When one thinking step completes (logically), the state variable is reset;
+also, actions may include waiting for a message to be received.

 ## Concurrency